 Building a home is not as simple as choosing a lot, clearing it, and beginning construction, as was the case in the community’s early days.
 Before you begin this exciting process, make sure you are well prepared, choose among expert home builders in San Juan Capistrano, and know exactly what lies ahead.

 Not every tract of land is suitable for building every sort of home.
 Considerable work goes into preparing a home site, including, but not limited to, felling trees and removing root systems, leveling the ground, and making sure access to all needed utility infrastructures, such as water, power, gas, and sewage are all available.

-is also zoned specifically for different types of construction.
+Each New Windowarea of town is also zoned specifically for different types of construction.
 If you are considering land that is not zoned for residential development, you will need to consider other options or be prepared for a long and potentially frustrating zoning change request process.
 A surveyor and an engineer may be required to inspect the lot you are considering to check drainage, soil condition, and quality.
 Armed with information about exactly what this land provides and what will be required to make it buildable will help you know what type of costs must be added to your construction budget and delays in your timeline.

-are required for home construction.
+A New Windowseries of permits are required for home construction.
 There are variations in these permits, in terms of cost and quantity, from community to community, so be familiar with the requirements for San Juan Capistrano real estate.
 It is vital that these permits be secured before home-building begins, as failure to have them can hold up construction, cost you tremendously in fines, and keep you from qualifying for insurance coverage if anything goes wrong.

 2. Financial considerations